We strive to improve the quality of life of transplant recipients

 Long treatments without curative potential drives resistance development

-Cytomegalovirus can be devastating for transplant recipients
+Cytomegalovirus can be devastating for transplant patients

 Organ rejection and GVHD